KyleDickersonComposer/barry-book/README.md

 - LilyPond (for musical notation)
 - LilyJAZZ fonts (for jazz notation styling)
 - Biber (for bibliography processing)
+- Technical familiarity with command-line tools and build systems

 ### Build Instructions

 1. Install LilyJAZZ fonts:

    - Find the fonts directory of your LilyPond installation
    - Add the necessary LilyJAZZ fonts
    - Setup the font family in the font config file